top of page

 The verb 'shepherd' has its roots in Old English, specifically from the word 'sceaphierde,' which is a combination of 'sceap,' meaning 'sheep,' and 'hierde,' meaning 'herd' or 'guardian.'
 Etymologically, 'shepherd' can be understood as 'one who herds or guards sheep.'
 Over time, this term's meaning expanded beyond the care of sheep to describe the act of guiding, protecting, or caring for someone or something, often in a nurturing or supportive manner.
 When someone shepherds, they take on the role of a guardian or protector, guiding and looking after the well-being of those under their care.
 The etymology of 'shepherd' retains its pastoral roots, emphasizing the idea of watchful guidance and stewardship, whether it pertains to a flock of sheep or the welfare of individuals or ideas.

-Quiz: Find the meaning of the verb shepherd:
+Find the correct meaning of the verb shepherd:

 Try Again!